apache/nuttx-apps/examples/README.txt

 ^^^^^^^^^^^^^

   This is a simple FTP client shell used to exercise the capabilities of the FTPC library (apps/netutils/ftpc).
-This example is configured to that it will only work as a "built-in" program that can be run from NSH when CONFIG_NSH_BUILTIN_APPS is defined.

   From NSH, the startup command sequence is as follows.
 This is only an example, your configration could have different mass storage devices,